In the wonderful Borges episode of BBC’s Arena:

 Religious worlds with supernaturals who manage our existential anxieties—such as sudden catastrophe, loneliness, injustice and misery–are minimally counterintuitive worlds.
 An experimental setup for this idea is to consider a 3 x 4 matrix of core domains (folkphysics, folkbiology, folkpsychology) by ontological categories (person, animal, plant, substance).
 By changing one and only one intuitive relationship among the 12 cells you then generate what Pascal Boyer calls a “minimal counterintuition.”
 For example, switching the cell (− folkpsychology, substance) to (+ folkpsychology, substance) yields a thinking talisman, whereas switching (+ folkpsychology, person) to (− folkpsychology, person) yields an unthinking zombie.
 But changing two or more cells simultaneously usually leads only to confusion.
 Our experiments show that minimally counterintuitive beliefs are optimal for retaining stories in human memory (mains results have been replicated by teams of independent researchers, see for example articles in the most recent issue of the Journal of Cognition and Culture).

 The truth is seldom found in only one place.

-This entry is part of Jack Rusher’s journal, originally published April 6th, 2013, in New York.
+This entry is part of Jack Rusher’s archive, originally published April 6th, 2013, in New York.